Information for families

 International Spouses of UW

 The International Spouses of UW group brings together international spouses of Waterloo students, postdocs, professors and staff members.
-This is a chance to meet other spouses, learn about Waterloo and go on outings together.
+This is a chance to meet other spouses, learn about Waterloo, and go on outings together.
 The group also plans many events for the whole family!

 Local daycares and schools

-Waterloo Region daycare centres
+Waterloo Region daycare centres (children four and under)

-Waterloo Region has a range of childcare options for children four-years of age and under.
+Waterloo Region has a range of childcare options for children four years of age and under.
 Facilities are in great demand, so be sure to apply for a spot for your child as early as possible.
 You can put your child on the Region's centralized waitlist, OneList, which is operated by Waterloo Region, and includes licensed child care centres and licensed home child care – many parents add their infants to the list as soon as they are aware they are expecting.
 University of Waterloo postdocs, along with other Waterloo staff, faculty and students, receive priority placement at Bright Starts Early Learning, a daycare located on campus, but keep in mind that the waitlist is still quite long.
 You are encouraged to contact local childcare centres to ask about their waitlist policies, and the current waitlist length.

-Waterloo Region's school system
+Waterloo Region's school system (children four and over)

 Prior to entering their child in a Waterloo-area school, parents/guardians will be required to provide the school with a number of documents.
 For example, the Waterloo Region District School Board requires a copy of your work permit, the child's passport, the child's birth certificate, the child's visitor record or study permit (if available), and proof of address in Waterloo Region.
-Please visit the school board websites for details on documentation required to enroll your children in school.
+Please visit the school board websites for details on the documentation required to enrol your children in school.

 Immigration information for families

 Spouses or partners accompanying postdocs to Canada are eligible to search for employment once they arrive in Canada.
-Information on the Spousal Employment Authorization initiative can be found on the IRCC website.
+Information on the Spousal Employment Authorization initiative can be found on the IRCC website

 To apply for an open work permit, spouses or partners must provide IRCC with an application processing fee and the following documents: